communistWatermelon/mangadexdroid/README.md

 Manga series and chapter information is stored on a local DB to avoid loading on app start, and because I hadn't done a lot of DB work previously.
 Cover images are cached and stored on device.

+## Modules

+This app is split into many modules, which fall into the following categories
+- **lib**: Various segments of the architecture, expected to be used in multiple places.
+Should not depend on any data or feature modules.
+Examples: lib-navigation, lib-networking
+- **data**: Responsible for holding services that features may need to interact with.
+Should not hold state.
+Should not depend on any feature modules.
+Examples: data-authentication, data-user
+- **feature**: Responsible for the UI and business logic for a feature.
+Features should not depend on each other.
+Some examples: feature-authentication, feature-manga-list
+- **app**: Application lifecycle logic.
+Should only depend on libs and features